vahidhedayati/termssh/README.md

 To understand the power of grouping -g simply place entire code in DEBUG mode, at the top of termssh script find DEBUG which is set to 0 change this to 1.
 Save script then on command line type in:

+## VPN Connections
+This allows you to define a vpn host and port - the problem may come into effect for pattern match since if current connection requires a vpn to connect the script using nc will not be able to catch port 22 thus pattern match will fail

+# termssh.sh -n "vpncon" -r -vp 222 -v windows_host -s "local(h|i)os[s-t] local(h|i)os[s-t]"
+The above would probably fail - check_method at the top of script can be changed to ping so long as it can resolve short names locally
+I would suggest for vpn to either use -f and have all servers listed in a text file or do something like:

+ # termssh.sh -n "vpncon" -r -vp 222 -v windows_host -s "server1 server2 server3 server4"

+ This way it will do ssh -tt -p $VPN_PORT $VPN_SERVER -c "ssh $current_server" for each host listed.

 # termssh -r -w 8 -g -n "agm1" -x 2 -s "gw-(lon|gla)[01-02] mql[01-03] apache01"